 What would a person have to do to hit the magic score of 200 and thus have a level of super-intelligence that can still be measured?
-According to a model by psychologist Raymond Bernard Cattell, he would have to possess extraordinary (innate) fluid intelligence—a heightened ability to think logically and to learn quickly in new situations.
+According to a model by psychologist Raymond Bernard Cattell, they would have to possess extraordinary (innate) fluid intelligence – a heightened ability to think logically and to learn quickly in new situations.

-Genetics research center BGI in Shenzhen, China, is currently sequencing the genomes (an organism’s complete set of DNA) of 2,000 super-brains.
-Once it’s determined which area of the brain houses fluid intelligence, prospective parents will be able to select the most intelligent zygotes (fertilized eggs) to create a super-baby during—and this will no doubt become an everyday phrase—pre-implantation genetic diagnosis, and give the baby its first present.
+Genetics research centre BGI in Shenzhen, China, is currently sequencing the genomes (an organism’s complete set of DNA) of 2,000 super-brains.
+Once we have determined which area of the brain houses fluid intelligence, prospective parents will be able to select the most intelligent zygotes (fertilised eggs) to create a super-baby during – and this will no doubt become an everyday phrase – pre-implantation genetic diagnosis, and give the baby its first present.

-Mankind is becoming smarter by the day, not least because, in an ever-changing world, we are forced to make new associations, thus gaining in crystallized intelligence.
-This is known as the Flynn effect.
 So, what do researchers do to ensure the zero meridian stays where they want it to, in the middle at 100?
-They make IQ tests progressively more difficult, thereby forever pushing that magic score of 200 a little farther into the distance.
+They make IQ tests progressively more difficult, thereby forever pushing that magic score of 200 a little further into the distance.

 An IQ of 200?
 No problem, as long as a bright mind is quicker than the people who amend the tests.
 In any case, intelligence is relative; Albert Einstein’s IQ is thought to have been somewhere between 160 and 190, which puts the value of IQ scores into clear perspective.